Boundedly simple groups of automorphisms of trees: Introduction

 \section{Introduction}

 A group $G$ is simple (in the algebraic sense) if and only if $G$ is generated by every nontrivial conjugacy class.
 A finer notion is that of \emph{bounded simplicity}.
-A group $G$ is called \emph{$N$-boundedly simple} if for every two nontrivial elements $g,h\in G$, the element $h$ is the product of $N$ or fewer conjugates of $g^{\pm1}$, i.e. We say $G$ is \emph{boundedly simple} if it is $N$-boundedly simple, for some natural $N$.
-The most obvious example of a boundedly simple group is a finite simple group.
-Also, many groups of Lie type e.g. $\PSL_n(K)$, $\PSp_n(K)$ for an arbitrary field $K$ with $|K|>4$, are boundedly simple (see Lemma \ref{lem} below).
+A group $G$ is called \emph{$N$-boundedly simple} if for every two nontrivial elements $g,h\in G$, the element $h$ is the product of $N$ or fewer conjugates of $g^{\pm1}$, i.e. We say $G$ is \emph{boundedly simple} if it is $N$-boundedly simple, for some $N\in\N$.

 In this paper we are interested in actions of boundedly simple groups on trees.
 Our results were inspired by the following theorem due to Tits.